nasa/openmct/API.md

 Run the MCT application, loading the application into the `container`, a DOM element.
 If a container is not specified, the application is injected into the body of the page.

-### `MCT.install(plugin)`.
+### `MCT.install(plugin)`
-Status: Not Implemented
+Status: Stable Draft

 Install a plugin in MCT.
 Must be called before calling `run`.
 Plugins are functions which are invoked with the `MCT` instance as their first argument, and are expected to use the MCT public API to add functionality.

+For an example of writing a plugin, check out [plugin-example.html](plugin-example.html)